 One of the causes of pain that passes into the extremities is irritation of one or more nerve roots.
 The purpose of a Selective Nerve Root Block (SNRB) is to specifically block one or more spinal nerves to decrease pain.
 This is done by injecting an anesthetic and anti-inflammatory steroids into the space around the nerve for the nerve block.

-A Selective Nerve Root Block is similar to an epidural steroid injection.
+A Selective Nerve Root Block is similar to an epidural steroid injection, but is more specific.
 This will help determine which particular nerve is related to your symptoms.

 A Selective Nerve Root Block (SNRB) ia a diagnostic procedure that is used to evaluate patients with:

 Once you have decided to have the injection, the following events take place: